Valencia grabs final Champions League spot in Spain

 Valladolid, owned by former Brazil striker Ronaldo, had pride to play for in the final round having already secured a place in the first division last weekend.
 It was promoted to the top flight this season for the first time since 2014.

 Modest Getafe was one of the league sensations and had been holding on to fourth place for nearly the entire second half of the season.
-It needed to beat Villarreal to have a chance of overcoming Valencia but it managed only a 2-2 draw in its home finale.
+It needed to beat Villarreal to have a chance of overcoming Valencia but it only drew 2-2 in its home finale.

 Sixth-placed Sevilla was the only other team with a chance of finishing with the final Champions League spot but beating Athletic Bilbao 2-0 at home wasn’t enough.

-The loss in Seville cost Athletic Bilbao the final Europa League spot, which ended with Espanyol thanks to its 2-0 win against Real Sociedad in Barcelona.
+The loss in Seville cost Athletic Bilbao the final Europa League spot, which ended with Espanyol.
 Espanyol, which hadn’t been higher than ninth in the standings for the entire second half of the season, ended tied on points with Athletic but had the better head-to-head tiebreaker.

 Espanyol’s last appearance in a European competition was in the 2006-07 UEFA Cup.